-265 See William N. Eskridge, Jr. & Philip P. Frickey, The Supreme Court, 1993 Term--Foreword: Law as Equilibrium, 108 HARV.
-L. REV. 26, 67 (1994) ("The usefulness of the canons ...does not depend upon the Court's choosing the 'best' canons for each proposition . . .
-[O]ften it is not as important to choose the best convention as it is to choose one convention, and stick to it.").
+286 See William N. Eskridge, Jr. & Philip P. Frickey, The Supreme Court, 1993 Term--Foreword: Law as Equilibrium, 108 Harv.
+L. Rev. 26, 67 (1994) ("The usefulness of the canons ...does not depend upon the Court's choosing the 'best' canons for each proposition.
+Instead, the canons may be understood as conventions, similar to driving a car on the right-hand side of the road; often it is not as important to choose the best convention as it is to choose one convention, and stick to it.").

-266 See, e.g., Larry Alxander & Frederick Schauer, On Extrajudicial Constitutional Interpretation, 110 HARV.
+287 See, e.g., Larry Alxander & Frederick Schauer, On Extrajudicial Constitutional Interpretation, 110 HARV.
 L. REV. 1359, 1372-75 (1997).

-267 As one member of Congress being surveyed for a scholarly article put it: "Being a political body, Congress better have a different approach [to interpretation] or else they'll get voted out of office.
+288 As one member of Congress being surveyed for a scholarly article put it: "Being a political body, Congress better have a different approach [to interpretation] or else they'll get voted out of office.
 Judges have life appointments.
 If members were elected for life then maybe this would be different."
 Bruce G. Peabody, Congressional Constitutional Interpretation and the Courts: A Preliminary Inquiry into Legislative Attitudes, 1959-2001, 29 Law & Soc.
-Inq.
+Ing.
 127, 162 (2004).

-268 See Peabody, supra note at 161 ("While courts were somewhat slow to adapt their interpretation to changing social and political conditions (given, among other factors, their relative insulation from the public and the other branches), Congress could serve as an agent of innovation, ensuring that the Constitution applied to contemporary concerns."); Jide Nzelibe, The Uniqueness of Foreign Affairs, 89 Iowa L. Rev. 941, 980 (2004) ("[B]ecause the political branches are not bound by the same institutional constraints the courts face, they are better positioned to respond to changing norms in international relations.")
+289 See Peabody, supra note at 161 ("While courts were somewhat slow to adapt their interpretation to changing social and political conditions (given, among other factors, their relative insulation from the public and the other branches), Congress could serve as an agent of innovation, ensuring that the Constitution applied to contemporary concerns."); Neal K. Katyal, Legislative Constitutional Interpretation, 50 Duke L.J.
+1335, 1341 (2001) (""Congress . . . frequently makes determinations as to shifts in popular opinion, beliefs, and ideals.
+Because of Congress's structural superiority in these tasks, it should take a larger role in interpreting those clauses of the Constitution that are meant to evolve over time."); see also Jide Nzelibe, The Uniqueness of Foreign Affairs, 89 Iowa L. Rev. 941, 980 (2004) ("[B]ecause the political branches are not bound by the same institutional constraints the courts face, they are better positioned to respond to changing norms in international relations.")

-Congress are likely going to resist any effort to take a "bright line" approach to constitutional interpretation on war powers issues.
+In any event, given the presidential dominance of the national security agenda in most circumstances, Congress has an incentive to adopt an even more flexible approach to constitutional disputes regarding the allocation of war powers.
+In other words, since the President can easily shape public opinion at the initiation of a conflict, members of Congress are likely going to resist any effort to take a "bright line" approach to constitutional interpretation on war powers issues.
 Members of Congress are aware that "bright line" rules that mandate congressional intervention under certain circumstances are likely to expose them to unpredictable and considerable electoral risks.

 Moreover, to the extent that members of Congress engage in constitutional interpretation about the separation of powers at all, they apparently tend to rely more on local constituency feedback and political considerations in determining the meaning of textual provisions.
-Since members of Congress usually operate with limited legislative resources and crowded schedules, they are more likely to focus their attention on those constitutional issues that directly involve local and constituent concerns like federalism, separation of church and state, and individual rights issues.
-Constitutional questions of foreign affairs do not seem to factor heavily as a congressional concern.
+290 Since members of Congress usually operate with limited legislative resources and crowded schedules, they are more likely to focus their attention on those constitutional issues that directly involve local and constituent concerns like federalism, separation of church and state, and individual rights issues.
+291 Constitutional questions of foreign affairs do not seem to factor heavily as a congressional concern.
+292